vaultsandbox/docs/src/content/docs/client-python/api/inbox.md

 #### Returns

-`None` - Returns when the count is reached
+`list[Email]` - List of all emails in the inbox once the count is reached

 #### Example